 On March 8, 2023, ModeX, the Company (with respect to certain sections), and Merck entered into the Merck Agreement pursuant to which Merck obtained a license to certain patent rights and know-how in connection with the development of ModeX's preclinical nanoparticle vaccine candidate targeting the Epstein-Barr Virus.
 We received an initial, one-time, non-refundable upfront payment of \$50.0 million in April 2023 in consideration of the rights granted to Merck under the Merck Agreement.
 ModeX is also a party to the Sanofi In-License Agreement and certain of the rights provided by ModeX to Merck under the Merck Agreement were obtained by ModeX from Sanofi pursuant to the Sanofi In-License Agreement.
-Under the Sanofi In-License Agreement, and, accordingly, we paid \$12.5 million to Sanofi during the year ended December 31, 2023.
+Under the Sanofi In-License Agreement Sanofi is entitled to certain of the upfront payment, milestones and royalties received by ModeX under the Merck Agreement, and, accordingly, we paid \$12.5 million to Sanofi during the year ended December 31, 2023.